EvWilson/spelunk.nvim/README.md

 Some examples are available in the [`faqs`](faqs/) directory.
 If there's something you'd like to know how to do, please open an issue and we can see about implementing it!

 Currently there are guides on:
-- Providing a custom formatter for display filenames
+- Providing a custom formatter for displayed filenames
 - Overriding the display function altogether to show Treesitter context instead of bookmark location
-- Not rendering the preview UI pane, which applies to all UI panes
+- Not rendering the preview UI pane, which can apply to all UI panes
 - Setting custom aliases for bookmarks
 - [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration